Dates: 21st & 28th October and 4th, 5th & 18th November 2023.

 There are no qualification requirements just a simple application form and we can offer support if you have specific educational needs.

-We particularly welcome applications from students with disabilities including non-visible disabilities and mental health issues, or those from an ethnic minority background.
+We particularly welcome applications from students with disabilities including non-visible disabilities and mental health issues, or those from an ethnically diverse background.

 *If you will struggle to pay the course fee, don’t be put off as you will be able to indicate this once you are accepted on the course and bursaries are available.
 Bursaries will also be made available if you require assistance with travel, childcare or other costs.
 More information about who can apply for bursaries can be found here